 Outro

-As before, we hiked southwest to the ridge at 1600′ and went south on the roadway.
-Shortly, we left the path at Park Point by the road bend.
-The sun later made a cameo, and I saw our recent hike to Ryegrass Mountain.
+As before, we walked southwest to the ridgetop at 1600′ and went south.
+Soon, we left the path at Park Point by the road bend.
+The sun later made a cameo as clouds faded, revealing our recent trip to Ryegrass Mountain.

-Soon, we went southeast and intersected the main trail back to the car.
+Before long, we headed southeast and joined the main trail back to the car.

 See more trip photos here.